Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: The new moduli functors

 \section{The new moduli functors}

-The following is a slight generalisation of \cite[Definition 3.4]{SMY1}. \begin{dfn} Let $(C,p_1,\ldots,p_n)$ be a reduced curve, marked by smooth points.
-For a nodally attached subcurve $D\subseteq C$, we define its \emph{level} as \end{dfn} In what follows, we impose a level condition only on nodally attached curves, hence we may remain agnostic as to how components attached along worse-than-nodal singularities should be counted towards the level.
+The idea is to replace subcurves of positive genus with isolated singularities, the number of special points on the former bounding the number of branches of the latter.
+The following is a slight generalisation of \cite[Definition 3.4]{SMY1}. \begin{definition} Let $(C,p_1,\ldots,p_n)$ be a reduced curve, marked by smooth points.
+For a connected subcurve $D\subseteq C$, we define its \emph{level} to be: \end{definition} In this definition, the multiplicity of $D\cap\overline{C\setminus D}$ is not taken into account.

-We say a Gorenstein curve $C$ is \emph{minimal} if it contains no node $x$ such that the normalisation of $C$ at $x$ consists of two connected components, one of which has genus zero.
-When $C$ has arithmetic genus one, this is the same as saying that $C$ contains no separating nodes.
-Recall \cite[Lemma 3.3]{SMY1}.

-\begin{lem} A minimal Gorenstein curve $Z$ of arithmetic genus one can be: a smooth elliptic curve; a ring of $r\geq 1$ copies of $\PP^1$; or an elliptic $m$-fold point whose normalisation is the disjoint union of $m$ copies of $\PP^1$.
-In any case $\omega_Z\simeq\OO_Z$. \end{lem}